Dart-Code/Dart-Code/README.md

 This extension reports some basic events and timings to help inform development decisions, such as:

-- Extension is loaded
+- Extension load and analysis times
-- Some settings (TODOs shown, whether you're debugging all code / your code)
+- Whether you have disabled some settings (such as showing TODOs in Problems Window or Closing Labels)
-- Timings (how long did extension take to load / how long till analysis server was ready)
+- Frequency of use of features like Hot Reload, Full Restart and Open Observatory
 - Crashes in the Dart analysis server

-Included in the event is your platform (Win/Linux/Mac) and extension/Dart version numbers.
+These events will include your platform (Win/Linux/Mac) and also extension/SDK version numbers.

 This can be disabled via the `dart.allowAnalytics` setting.